-- Picture frame (I saved this one from the recycling bin.)
+- Old, wide-rimmed picture frame (It doesn’t need to be fancy, or even in good shape: I saved this one from the recycling bin.)

 - Buttons, beads, or assorted do-das for embellishing (Totally optional.
 I used some extras from my beading supplies.)